+Defendants have a right to be informed promptly of the charges against them.
 Defendants have the right to trial without undue delay and the right to counsel.
 There were court-assigned attorneys for both the civil and penal systems.
 All trials are public except for indecency offenses and offenses involving children.
 Defendants enjoy a presumption of innocence and have the right to appeal.
 Defendants have the right to be present at their trial and may not be compelled to testify or confess guilt.
 Defendants' attorneys may question witnesses and present witnesses and evidence on the defendant's behalf.
 The courts assign private-sector lawyers to defend indigent detainees.
 If necessary, free interpretation is also provided.
 The law protects the names of the accused, and authorities do not release those names to the public or media prior to conviction.

 Legal assistance to indigent detainees continued to come under pressure as lawyers threatened to cease legal assistance due to lack of payment by the government.
-Cases concerning non-Dutch-speaking detainees continued to experience delays on numerous occasions as interpreters suspended their services to the court due to a backlog in payments by the government.
+Cases concerning non-Dutch-speaking detainees continued to experience delays on numerous occasions, as interpreters suspended their services to the court due to a backlog in payments by the government.
 Cases requiring psychological or psychiatric evaluations were also repeatedly postponed as this group of experts also ceased court services during the year due to the government's failure to pay them.
 There was no notable progress during the year to alleviate these problems.